Areas of Practice

 Personal Injury, Wrongful Death, Product Liability, Medical Malpractice, Legal Malpractice

-Peter has dedicated himself exclusively to representing victims of injury or wrongful death.
-The many cases he has handled include several arising out of the sinking of the ore freighter Edmund Fitzgerald.
-In addition, Peter recovered over $1,000,000 for a young woman struck and severely injured by an uninsured motorist.
-He has also negotiated important settlements for victims of a variety of accidents, including over $225,000 for a young man whose hand was injured by a farm auger, a jury verdict of $450,000 for a victim of medical malpractice, $1,000,000 for the family of a man killed in a boat collision, and over $1,100,000 for the family of a construction worker killed in a building collapse.
-He also concluded a settlement of over $11,000,000 for a young woman severely injured in a car crash, and recently recovered $3,400,000 for a man seriously injured in a collision with a semi-tractor trailer.
+Since 1977, Peter has dedicated himself exclusively to representing persons who have suffered serious injury or the death of family member.
+When he began practice in 1977, the first case which he worked on was representing families of two of the men who died in the sinking of the ore freighter Edmund Fitzgerald.
+Inspired by the success of that case, he has gone on to obtain many substantial settlements and verdicts.
+He recovered over $1,000,000 for a young woman struck and severely injured by an uninsured motorist, over $225,000 for a young man whose hand was injured by a farm auger, as well as over $11,000,000 for a young woman severely injured in a car crash.
+He recovered a verdict of $450,000 for a victim of medical malpractice, and over $1,000,000 for the family of a man killed in a boat collision, as well as over $1,100,000 for the family of a construction worker killed in a building collapse.
+More recently he recovered over $8,000,000 for a family injured in a collision in a highway construction zone.

-Peter has been awarded the “AV” rating by the nationally recognized Martindale – Hubbell Law Directory.
-This is the highest rating achievable for legal ability and for faithful adherence to ethical standards, professional reliability, and diligence.
+Peter has been widely recognized for his abilities and skills as a trial lawyer.
+He has been awarded the “AV” rating by the nationally recognized Martindale – Hubbell Law Directory – this is the highest rating achievable for legal ability and for faithful adherence to ethical standards, professional reliability, and diligence.
 He has also been named a Leading Minnesota Attorney and “Super Lawyer” in handling personal injury claims.
-In addition, Peter has been elected to the American Board of Trial Advocates (ABOTA), an invitation only organization of skilled and experienced trial lawyers, and served as president of the Minnesota ABOTA chapter in 2007.
-In 2010, he was named to the ABOTA national board where he continues to serve.
-Peter is also a member of the Million Dollar Advocates Forum.
+In 2017, Peter received the award for personal injury attorney of the year by Best Lawyers in America©.
+In addition, he has been elected to the American Board of Trial Advocates (ABOTA), an invitation-only organization of skilled and experienced trial lawyers and served as president of the Minnesota chapter in 2007.
+He has been elected a Trustee of the ABOTA Foundation, named to its National Executive Committee, and awarded the Masters in Trial Award.
+Peter has since been elected Vice-President of the foundation and in 2020 will be serving as President.

 Peter is listed in the book “Best Lawyers in America” by Woodward/White in the area of Personal Injury practice, and was named an Attorney of the Year in 2004 by the Minnesota Lawyer newspaper.
 He has been a member of the Minnesota Association for Justice since 1977 and served as its president in 2004.